Fody/Home/pages/source/addins.md

   * [EmptyStringGuard](https://github.com/thirkcircus/EmptyStringGuard) Adds empty string argument checks to an assembly.
   * [EnableFaking](https://github.com/philippdolder/EnableFaking.Fody) Allows faking your types without writing interfaces for testing purposes only.
   * [Expose](https://github.com/kedarvaidya/Expose.Fody) Exposes members and optionally implements interface of a field declared in class.
-  * [FactoryId](https://github.com/ramoneeza/FactoryId.Fody) Simplifies the implementation of Factory Method Pattern
+  * [FactoryId](https://github.com/ramoneeza/FactoryId.Fody) Simplifies the implementation of Factory Method Pattern.
+  * [Fielder](https://github.com/Fody/Fielder) Converts public fields to public properties.
   * [MethodCache](https://github.com/Dresel/MethodCache) Caches return values of methods decorated with a `CacheAttribute`.
   * [Mixins](https://bitbucket.org/skwasiborski/mixins.fody/wiki/Home) A mixin is a class that provides a certain functionality to be inherited or just reused by a subclass.
   * [Mutable](https://github.com/ndamjan/Mutable.Fody) Make F# setters for union types and eliminate need for `CLIMutable` attribute for records.